cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     ============================================================================
     optimal value with SCS: 6.82837896975

-Here's the complete list of solver options.
+Here is the complete list of solver options.

 `ECOS`_ options: